[…continued from last post]

 At the time I could have cared less as I did not find Beastie Boys appealing very much at all; save for the intriguing “Hold It Now, Hit It.”
 No one was more shocked than I was when they emerged in 1989 with”Hey Ladies;” a funky jam that took the embers of “Hold It Now, Hit It” and greased it liberally with Jimmy Castor Bunch, James Brown, and Sweet at their most florid for good measure.
 They had begun to find their mature voice and it made a big difference.
 One of the heartbreaking things about the book was reading about them taking such care and expense to make this immense Hip Hop record only to have it fall flat commercially.
 That the disc is now regarded as a classic in retrospect doesn’t make for any revisionism in the record of their [then] commercial failure.
 Fortunately, Beastie Boys persevered.

 They re-imagined themselves as a band that fused Punk Rock, Hip Hop and Funk and went back to playing their instruments and finally re-won their acclaim a second time while reaping the benefits of their maturity in having the sort of fun that didn’t carry a hidden payload of regrets later on.
-From 1992 onward they manage to sell missions of albums, build a creative empire and make their marks on the world in their own way.
+From 1992 onward they manage to sell millions of albums, build a creative empire and make their marks on the world in their own way.

 This book had an lock on my eyeballs for the time it took to read it, which was fast and furious.
 As I had previously seen the “Beastie Boys Story” film, it can be argued that the outline for that movie was down to seven or eight chapters of this book, so the depth of their tale was given a comparatively luxuriant canvas in print.
 The variety of voices, joining in with Mike D and Ad Rock were numerous and, vivid, and eclectic.
 Then the variety of diagrams, photos, recipes, and spurious histories of non-existent people took the book over the top into the sublime.
 The contributors and design added many facets to the gemstone of their career in these pages.

 The band admit that the book would not exist had Adam Yauch not tragically died of cancer in 2012.
-Horowitz admits that if Yauch were still alive, they most likely would still be making music.
+Horowitz says that if Yauch were still alive, they most likely would still be making music.
 The closest that they come to actually discussing that painful event was the story of the band’s final show at Bonnaroo in 2009.
 Ironically, the groups’ penultimate show was the day before at The Orange Peel in my own city of Asheville.
-A 1000 capacity club that I didn’t even try to grab tickets for, but in retrospect…I should have at least tried.
+At a 1000 capacity club that I didn’t even try to grab tickets for, but in retrospect…I should have at least tried.
 But the details of MCA’s health and decline were tabled and not for inclusion in these pages.

-That the band stopped after MCA died makes all the sense in the world after reading the story of how how this kid a year or two older than Mike D and Ad Rock pulled them along in his wake to develop and grow to meet all of the challenges that lay ahead for them.
+That the band stopped after MCA died made all the sense in the world after reading the story of how how this kid a year or two older than Mike D and Ad Rock pulled them along in his wake to develop and grow to meet all of the challenges that lay ahead for them.
 Mike and Adam paint a vivid picture of how Yauch’s vision and drive was the motivating force on their journey.
 And after reading it, just having the first three Beastie Boys albums seems inadequate, so the last five are now on the Monastic Want List As Long As Your Arm®.